amr-abdelhamid/refbook/manuscript/main.md

 A> ![If there are 100 code clones, 52 of them are gapped clones.
 If you drill into these gapped clones, you'll find 18% of them are system faults](images/duplicatecode/PercentageOfDefectsInGappedClones.png)
 A>
 A> This means that if you managed to remove 100 gapped clones, then congratulations!
 You've removed **18 dormant bugs!**

+**Type 4: Semantic clones**

+The forth type of clones deals with fragments of code doing the same thing but do not share similar structure.
+For example, implementing a routine which calculates the factorial of a number, one using for loops and another using recursion.
+There are lots of efforts in the academia to research whether it is possible to detect type 4 of code clones or not.
+Till they reach something tangible, we will work on the first three types.

 #### Removing code duplicates ####